Why is the meaning of child for super and tax purposes important?

 - eligibility to receive a member’s death benefits directly from a super fund (subject to the fund’s governing rules)

-- the availability of the death benefit dependant tax concessions, and
+- the availability of the tax concessions in respect of superannuation death benefits.

 The definition is also used for the purposes of various Superannuation Industry (Supervision) Act 1993 (SIS) investment restrictions including:

-- who is a relative for the purpose of the prohibition against lending or providing financial assistance to members or their relatives, and
+- who is a relative for the purpose of the prohibition against super fund’s lending or providing financial assistance to members or their relatives, and

-- who is a related party for the purposes of the restrictions on acquiring assets from a related party or holding in-house assets.
+- who is a related party of a super fund for the purposes of the restrictions on acquiring assets from a related party or holding in-house assets.